Part 8: Vo

 “That’s my favorite, make good use of it!” he grinned at her.

-Her eyes lit up with joy, “Thanks Balty!” she said excitedly while examining the mid-sized blaster and then attaching it to her own back.
+Her eyes lit up, “Thanks Balty!” she said excitedly while examining the mid-sized blaster and then attaching it to her own back.

 I joined her in the front of shuttle.